Every once in a while you come across a book that speaks to your exact situation at a most perfect time.

 The book is divided into four sections: Your Walk With the King, Your Marriage, Your Parenting and Your Homemaking.
 Each section building on the next digs a little further into your heart and home, as she shares her own struggles and victories in making her home a haven for her husband and children.

-This book is jam-packed with great ideas!
+Women Living Well is jam-packed with great ideas!
 Borrowing from her own family, she gives tips on how to have devotions with small children, ideas for organizing your housecleaning, menu planning and training your children.

 But more than that, she helps us see the tremendous importance in having a healthy and strong spiritual foundation in our own lives.
 She continually reminds us that we need to take time to sit at Jesus’ feet, recharge spiritually, and having a living, thriving and deepening relationship with our creator if we are to be able to give to those He has placed in our lives: our husbands, our children and those outside of our homes whom we serve.